 The best way to achieve productivity while meeting organizational needs is to implement goals that work together to support a common cause.
-Breaking down large goals into small, achievable, individuals goals makes it easier for employees to achieve results across a given time frame.
+Breaking down large goals into small, achievable, individual goals makes it easier for employees to achieve results across a given time frame.
 Ensuring employee productivity comes down to organization, structure, and follow-up.
 Here are three steps to constructing an effective goal-setting strategy:

 Frame & Set Goals

 Creating a goal strategy is a crucial part of framing and setting goals for your employees.
 The individual strategy should start with overall business objectives and organizational goals as they apply to employees and their roles.
 Through transparent goal-setting — what goals are being set and why — employees can see how they fit into the organization, the role they play, and why their work matters.
-When they understand how they fit into the bigger picture, they’re more likely to be engaged, and the more likely they are to apply efforts towards meeting goals they know are purposeful.
+When they understand how they fit into the bigger picture, they’re more likely to be engaged, and the more likely they are to apply efforts toward meeting goals they know are purposeful.
 Employee productivity often comes down to understanding the “why.”
 Because of this, leaders must be equipped to communicate goals clearly to their employees to help put organizational priorities into context.
 There are three key things to keep in mind:When an employee, team, or department fails to meet a goal, it’s disappointing. @ClearCompany has tips on how you can set them up for success with #GoalSetting:

 - Treat goals as the foundation for your company culture.
 Setting company goals that reflect the culture of your organization is a critical part of successful completion.
 A healthy culture isn’t just about finding employees who fit in well, but also acknowledging how they prefer to work and what they value, too.
 Goals that both challenge and accept are helpful in guiding culture while working within the personality and values of your employees.